2025 Event | Blue Mountains World Kangaroo Day

 ...about the beauty, complexity and majesty of these highly evolved sentient beings;

-...about the special relationship that exists between them and the kangaroos with whom they share the land;
+...about the special relationship that exists between and amoung humans and kangaroos and with all beings that share the land;

 ...about some of the challenges that kangaroos have to face everyday in a corporate controlled world;